msaperst/FAST/README.md

 1. Add the FAST dependency to your project
 2. Change the imports in your project from `org.openqa.selenium.*` to `com.testpros.fast.*`
-3. Instead of creating your driver from ChromeDriver or another browser, create it with a new WebDriver constructor, and pass the ChromeDriver (or other browser)

-        WebDriver driver = new ChromeDriver();
-    becomes

-        WebDriver driver = new WebDriver(new ChromeDriver());

 4. After quitting your webdriver session (`driver.quit()`) write out your logs

         driver.getReporter().simpleOut("[YOUR TEST NAME HERE]");